UiPath/AmazonConnect/README.md

 ### Step 4.
 Create the contact flows in Amazon Connect
 1. Open the Amazon Connect console at https://console.aws.amazon.com/connect/.
+2. Add the Lambda Functions to Your Amazon Connect Instance by following the [AWS documentation](https://docs.aws.amazon.com/connect/latest/adminguide/connect-lambda-functions.html#add-lambda-function).
+Specifically, you need to add UiPathStartJob and UiPathQueryJob.
-2. Import the sample contact flows, donwloaded in step 3.8 above, into Amazon Connect by following the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html)
+3. Import the sample contact flows, donwloaded in step 3.8 above, into Amazon Connect by following the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html)
-3. Change the release key of the processes to launch in the contact flows per the details below:
+4. Change the release key of the processes to launch in the contact flows per the details below:

 **Inbound**
  - Invoke AWS Lambda function #1